 SKIN DONORS & THE DECLARATION OF HELSINKI

 Genoskin uses real human skin to create innovative human skin models for research and testing purposes.
 The human skin tissue we use is donated skin that is left over after a surgical intervention and would otherwise be destroyed.
 Even though we don’t conduct trials or studies in vivo, we still follow the principles of the Declaration of Helsinki.
-This Declaration outlines the ethical principles behind research on human subjects, which also includes the results on identifiable human material and data.
+This Declaration outlines the ethical principles behind research involving human subjects, which also includes the results on identifiable human material and data.

 Ethical principles for medical research on human subjects